Free Pinellas County Public Records: Arrests, Criminal, Marital

 Clearwater, FL 33756

-Additionally, searchers can contact their local PD or submit a Public Records Request for police reports in their city.
-They don’t contain as much information as a criminal record from the County Clerk, but they can inform searchers about recent arrests.
+Additionally, searchers can contact their local police department or submit a Public Records Request for police reports in their city.
+They don’t contain as much information as a criminal record from the county clerk, but they can inform searchers about recent arrests.

 1. Google “[city name] City Pinellas County FL police” (example: “Clearwater city Pinellas County FL police”).